Table of Contents

-Medical malpractice starts with an error made by the healthcare practitioner.
-If the error relates to diagnosis or treatment, the patient is clearly at risk.
-Determining when an error amounts to actionable malpractice is complex and is related to the standards of care applicable to the practitioner who is responsible for the error.
+Determining when an error amounts to actionable malpractice is complex; it’s also relative to the standards of care applicable to the practitioner who is responsible for the error.

 Under the law of medical malpractice, four elements must be determined including: